blackburn2601/MountyPy/README.md

 ## Troubleshooting

 ### Connection Issues
-- Ensure you have SSH access to `login.dev.actindo.com`
+- Ensure you have SSH access to the remote host
 - Check if your SSH key is properly configured
 - Verify the sandbox name exists on the remote server